-Culture Days, a popular Canada-wide initiative, returns on September 25, 2020 for an entire month!
+Culture Days, a popular Canada-wide initiative, returns on September 24, 2021 for an entire month!
 Join in on the celebration of culture and arts featuring Richmond-based artists, groups, and organizations.
-In light of COVID-19, artists and groups have found a variety of unique and safe ways to come together during these difficult times.
 We’ve rounded up the details on some of Richmond’s can’t-miss Culture Days events—read on for details.

 When Is It?

 This year, Culture Days runs from Friday, September 24 to Sunday, October 24, and activities are happening indoors, outdoors, and online.
 Many of the events are free, or “pay what you may” to help support the artists and groups participating in Culture Days.
 All the activities, locations, and scheduled times for Richmond-specific events are listed here, or you can visit culturedays.ca for a full list of the events happening across Canada.

 What are some of the highlights of this year’s culture days?

 It totally depends on what you’re interested in!
 Since some of the events take place online this year, and the event is taking place over the course of a month, you can take part in something new every day.
 There are artist demonstrations, live and pre-recorded workshops, self-guided art tours, panel discussions, live-streamed musical performances, and more to participate in.

 I’m a history buff: What should I check out?